hypervel/hypervel.org/docs/docs/validation.md

 ### Customizing the Error Messages

-If needed, you may provide custom error messages that a validator instance should use instead of the default error messages provided by Laravel Hyperf.
+If needed, you may provide custom error messages that a validator instance should use instead of the default error messages provided by Hypervel.
 There are several ways to specify custom messages.
 First, you may pass the custom messages as the third argument to the `Validator::make` method:

 ```php
 $validator = Validator::make($input, $rules, $messages = [